-Internet access is made available to offer a program of informational, educational, recreational, and cultural enrichment opportunities for patrons of all ages and background in the Abilene area.
+Internet access is made available to offer a program of informational, educational, recreational, and cultural enrichment opportunities for patrons of all ages and backgrounds in the Abilene area.

 The Library does employ software filtering on Internet accessible workstations.
-This filtering is provided via the City of Abilene Information Technology department and cannot be accessed or adjusted by Library personnel.
+This filtering is provided via the City of Abilene's Information Technology Department and cannot be accessed or adjusted by Library personnel.

-Leaflets or posters may be submitted to the Information Services Manager Janis Test for public posting.
-She will also facilitate getting your information posted at all three library locations.
+Leaflets or posters may be submitted to the library for public posting as determined by library management, which will also facilitate getting your information posted at all three library locations.
 Priority will be given to non-profit groups and local community groups.
 Leaflets or posters submitted by businesses or on behalf of individuals will not be posted or approved for distribution.

 The meeting rooms of the Abilene Public Library are for library-sponsored programs and meetings to carry out the mission and goals of the library.
 When these meeting rooms are not being used by the library, they are available for community-sponsored programs and meetings that are educational, cultural, and civic in nature.